rationalis-petra/Sigil/src/Sigil/README.md

-# sigil Directory
+# Sigil Directory

-This directory contains an implementations of all major components of the sigil langauge.
+This directory contains an implementations of all major components of the Sigil langauge.
 It is divided into 6 subcomponents:

 + **Abstract** : Contains a description of the abstract syntax tree and